nakarinh14/restaurant-db/README.md

 ## Steps to start up project

+1. `cd` to the project dir

-1. `pyenv install 3.7.10` - to tell pyenv to download python 3.7.10 binary
+2. `pyenv install 3.7.10` - to tell pyenv to download python 3.7.10 binary

-2. `pyenv local 3.7.10` - to tell pyenv to use only 3.7.10 in this directory
+3. `pyenv local 3.7.10` - to tell pyenv to use only 3.7.10 in this directory

 Poetry for dependency management, sort of like npm default behavior, where package version is localized based on the directory path, instead of globally.